cnrhughes/cnrhughes/README.md

 My background is in Physics, but since graduating I've been working as a Data Science and Machine Learning Consultant.

-This GitHub consists of projects I do in my free time – mostly machine learning projects, but I enjoy occasionally building web applications.
+This GitHub consists of projects I do in my free time – mostly machine learning projects and Kaggle competition entries, but I enjoy occasionally building web applications.

 ### 💻 Languages & Tools